hieuvp/learning-automation-tools/getting-started-with-ansible/ad-hoc-configuration-with-idempotent-modules/README.md

 ### Ad Hoc

-> Refers to running Ansible to perform some quick command, using `/usr/bin/ansible`,<br />
+> Referring to running Ansible to perform some quick command, using `/usr/local/bin/ansible`,
-> rather than the orchestration language, which is `/usr/bin/ansible-playbook`.<br />
+> <br />rather than the orchestration language, which is `/usr/local/bin/ansible-playbook`.
-> An example of an ad hoc command might be rebooting 50 machines in your infrastructure.<br />
-> Anything you can do ad hoc can be accomplished by writing a playbook
+> <br />Anything you can do ad hoc can be accomplished by writing a playbook
 > and playbooks can also glue lots of other operations together.

 ### Idempotency